melloddy/performance_evaluation/README.md

 2. Consult the *opt* output files, to obtain the optimal PH1-3 models for each of the CLS/HYB/REG/CLSAUX models

-3. For each of the models, extract the contents of the tarball and make these easily accessible for step 2 (perf evaluation)
+3. For each of the models, extract the contents of the PH2 tarballs and make these easily accessible for step 2 (perf evaluation)

 ### Step 2.
 Run the performance evaluation code